about stephanie be

 As high-school valedictorian and a community servant with over 400 volunteered hours, I entered UCLA pre-law.
 I took on work and internships including accounting, law, and corporate entertainment at AEG, Live Nation and ICM.
 Much of my time was invested in non-profit organizations including Dance Marathon for Pediatric AIDS, Project Literacy and Latinas Guiding Latinas.
 I showcased as a Latin Ballroom Dancer with 18x world champion Liz Lira.
 I integrated into the Los Angeles startup community, fascinated by the tech industry.

 As I grew older, I started to understand that there is more to life than work.
-You can enjoy lifestyle responsibly.
+You can enjoy life responsibly.
 I no longer felt guilty doing things that are fun just because they’re fun.
 We’re allowed to do things that make us happy.

 It wasn’t rare to find me road tripping off to Santa Barbara, cheering on the Lakers, dancing in Hollywood and at Coachella, or indulging in karaoke after sushi.
 As much as I loved Los Angeles — there was always something that could tear me away: travel.